-The growing needs of community design and the changing conditions of communities present a dual challenge across the Pacific Rim.
-They also provide opportunities of critical comparisons and analysis.
+The growing need for community design and the changing conditions of communities present a dual challenge across the Pacific Rim.
+They also provide opportunities for critical comparisons and analysis.
 The three-day conference brings together leading scholars and practitioners from Canada, China, Japan, Singapore, Taiwan, and the U.S., to engage in a cross-cultural dialogue on changing communities and implications for community design practice in the Pacific Rim.

 Conference Sponsored by:

 - Department of Landscape Architecture, College of Architecture and Urban Planning (University of Washington)

 - Landscape Architecture Program (University of California, Davis)